Kevin109/embedded-sbc-subsite/content/posts/sbc-selection-guide.md

 ## 4. 📶 Networking & Wireless Connectivity

-Must-have for most IoT and mobile applications:
+Must-have for most IoT and mobile applications, especially in [Android-based SBCs](/posts/android-sbc-overview/) for connected devices:

 - **Wi-Fi 2.4/5GHz** — many SBCs have onboard chips or M.2 sockets
 - **Bluetooth** — often included with Wi-Fi